learn-co-curriculum/probability-density-functions-lab/README.md

 # What is the takeaway when comparing male and female heights and weights?
 ```

-## Repeat Above experiments in seaborn and compare with your results
+## Repeat the above experiments in seaborn and compare with your results

 ```python